hardwario/bc-website/content/doc/firmware/how-to-lcd-module.md

 ### Remember to Update
 Every change you make - draw a string or a line, rotate the display, etc is done internally and no changes are visible until you call the ```bc_module_lcd_update()``` function.

-This has a simple purpose - if every change you make would cause an update it would increase the power consumption rapidly.
+This has a simple purpose - if every change you make would cause an update, it would increase the power consumption rapidly.

 ### LCD Module Power